Table of Contents

 Patients usually present with fever, malaise, and headaches.
 If the condition is not recognized yet, patients can go on to develop a skin rash, joint pain, peripheral and facial edema, abdominal pain and proteinuria or hematuria.

-Patients can have limited range of motion in the affected joints due to arthritis or merely arthralgia.
-Pericardial effusions, shortness of breath and chest wheezing can be also seen.
+Patients can have a limited range of motion in the affected joints due to arthritis or merely arthralgia.
+Pericardial effusions, shortness of breath and chest wheezing can also be seen.
 Peripheral lymphadenopathy has been also described in patients with serum sickness.

 A recent history of receiving a typical agent that is known to be associated with serum sickness syndrome is usually evident in most cases.

 Laboratory investigations are helpful in the evaluation of the child with suspected serum sickness.
 A complete blood count might show leukocytosis with eosinophilia.
 Thrombocytopenia, which is usually mild, can also be seen.